TheLoggicalOne/BA_for_Solico/docs/weeks/week06.md

 - How much should we spend on them?

 ### Problem 5: you are playing a simple dice game:
-- You throw a dice, if the result is $x$, you will win $x$ dollar.
+- You throw a dice, if the result is $ x $, you will win $ x $ dollar.
 How much are you willing to pay
 for each round of this game?
 What is the maximum value?
 You could play as many rounds as you want

 - What if the dice is not fair, let say has following chances

 ### Problem 6: Consider problem 5 of [week 5](week05.md), how valuable is information or data here?
-- How much are you willing to pay, to know the value of $m$
+- How much are you willing to pay, to know the value of $ m $
 - How much are you willing to pay for each single sample of data?